Terry Kennedy (skateboarder)

-Terry Kennedy (born May 27, 1985), sometimes referred to by his nicknames "TK" or "Compton-Ass Terry", is an African American former professional skateboarder from Long Beach, CA. He was sponsored by Baker Skateboards and Pharrell's Billionaire Boys Club.
+Terry Kennedy (born May 27, 1985), sometimes referred to by his nicknames "TK" or "Compton-Ass Terry", is an American former professional skateboarder from Long Beach, California.
+He was sponsored by Baker Skateboards and Pharrell's Billionaire Boys Club.
 He is the co-founder of Fly Society, a clothing and music brand.

 Personal life

 Shooting

 In June 2005, Kennedy was shot twice while leaving a party in Long Beach; once in the forearm and once in the jaw.
 He later recovered.

 Murder charge

 Kennedy was arrested on July 27, 2021, at a motel in Oakbrook Terrace, Illinois, for the assault and subsequent death of fellow skateboarder Josiah Kassahun.
 Kennedy was charged with murder in the first degree.
 Kennedy was represented by senior assistant public defender Michael J. Sweeney.

 Following trial, Kennedy was acquitted of the murder charge on December 2, 2022, but he was convicted of two counts of aggravated battery.
 On February 28, 2023, Kennedy was sentenced to five years in prison on the battery charge.

+Kennedy was released from prison December 31, 2025.